 Should I watch Love Island US or any international versions?

 The short answer is: meh.
-Season 3 of Love Island US premiered July 7, and while there’s hope it will continue to improve on Season 2’s moderately entertaining quarantine season, it still hasn’t lived up to the heights of the U.K. original.
+Season 3 of Love Island US continued to improve upon Season 2’s moderately entertaining quarantine season, but it still hasn’t lived up to the heights of the U.K. original, and still pulls in far fewer viewers.
 Love Island Australia is also available on Hulu, but while that one also has the excitement of stunning accents, it has a noticeably smaller budget and doesn’t come close to the brilliance of the U.K. franchise.
 Whether it’s the U.K. party culture, the slang, or the casting that makes it so special, the U.K. original still reigns supreme.

 Weirdly for a show about hooking up and breaking up with abandon, yes.
 There are roughly 10 couples who are still together after the show at the time of publication.
 Some left the show together as a couple and got married (and even had babies!), others were torn from each other's arms by the public vote but rekindled after the show, and some even found each other despite being on different seasons or never being coupled up on the show.
 Perhaps there’s something about the experience of spending every moment together for eight weeks that bonds people.
 As of 2021, there have been five Love Island babies, and many more between former contestants and their new partners.
 Not bad for a show about mugging people off.